SweetTree Discover Our Blog,

 If you are thinking about care for the first time and don’t know the hours of support you will require, don’t worry, you are not alone!
-SweetTree provides a minimum of two hours care per visit (regardless of the frequency of visits) to enable staff to provide comprehensive care.
+SweetTree provides a minimum of three hours care per visit (regardless of the frequency of visits) to enable staff to provide comprehensive care.
 Rather than simply ensuring the care provider can meet your needs, it’s also worth viewing home help as an opportunity to improve your quality of life.

 Find out what support is available to you, as you may be entitled to financial help.
 Start with the social care system.
 This means contacting your local authority (council) and asking for a ‘Needs Assessment’.
 You might be eligible for care but be expected to fund it yourself.

 Your local authority is obliged to provide you with access to good quality information about help and support that might be available.

 Live-in care can provide reassurance through 24hr support in the comfort of your own home and can often be a cheaper alternative to residential homes.
 Try to talk to other people who have received care at home and attempt to find out where the best services in your area are.
 Don’t forget how important it is to involve a family member or close friend when doing your research.